-The Association of Residential Lettings Agents (ARLA) is the leading professional and regulatory body for letting agents in the UK.
-ARLA is dedicated to protecting consumers by improving standards and professionalism within the lettings industry.
+The ARLA Propertymark is the leading professional and regulatory body for letting agents in the UK.
+ARLA Propertymark is dedicated to protecting consumers by improving standards and professionalism within the lettings industry.
 Remember, letting agents are not regulated by law.
 Reeds Rains choose to be members of a regulatory body.

 The Property Ombudsman (TPO) is an independent body to which landlords can refer any complaint should the agent fail to address it to their satisfaction.
 We are founder TPO members.

 The Right to Rent scheme, which helps to make sure that people renting property in the UK have a legal right to be here, was rolled out across England in February 2016.
 This law means that landlords or their letting agents must carry out identity checks on every tenant before they sign a tenancy agreement.
 If we don’t currently handle tenant checks for you, we’d be very happy to discuss how we can help you with this.

 Cheap and simple ways to improve the EPC rating of your property are to make sure energy saving lightbulbs are used, and to check that your loft and any cavity walls are properly insulated.

 If you have more money to invest you can upgrade your boiler, add modern heating controls like room thermostats, or introduce renewable technologies like solar panels to your property.